 Post Graduate Certificate in Ultrasound for Anaesthesia and Critical Care

-Over 3 semesters, the program covers the Fundamentals of Ultrasound scanning and 6 essential modalities encountered in Anaesthesia and Critical Care including:
+Over 3 semesters, the program covers the Fundamentals of Ultrasound scanning and 6 essential clinical applications encountered in Anaesthesia and Critical Care including:

 - Core ECHO and IVC